 Improving your English can help you get more out of your life in Northern Ireland.
-Information on how to improve your English can be found at this link:
+Find out how to improve your English:

 Working in Northern Ireland

 Finding a job can take time.
 To be successful you should make the most of your skills.
-This section provides information on where to look for and applying for jobs.
+This section has information on where to look for and applying for jobs.

 National Insurance numbers

-If you live in and have the right to work in the UK and plan to work and pay National Insurance contributions as an employee or running your own business you can find information on National Insurance at this link:
+If you live in and have the right to work in the UK and plan to work and pay National Insurance contributions as an employee or running your own business.
+Find out about National Insurance:

 Self-employment in Northern Ireland

 You may take the decision to work for yourself.
-This section provides information on planning and starting your own business.
+This section has information on planning and starting your own business.

 Paying tax in Northern Ireland

 HM Revenue and Customs is responsible for collecting, paying and enforcing taxes.
-Find information on the tax system at this link:
+Find information on the tax system:

 Driving in Northern Ireland

 The Driver and Vehicle Agency is responsible for licensing and testing vehicles and drivers in Northern Ireland.
-This section provides information on how to get a UK driving licence.
+This section has information on how to get a UK driving licence.

 - Apply for a provisional driving licence